Queue (hairstyle): Manchu queue

-The queue was a specifically male hairstyle worn by the Manchu from central Manchuria and later imposed on the Han Chinese during the Qing dynasty.
+The queue (called soncoho in Manchu) was a specifically male hairstyle worn by the Manchu from central Manchuria and later imposed on the Han Chinese during the Qing dynasty.
 The hair on the front of the head was shaved off above the temples every ten days and the remainder of the hair was braided into a long braid.

 The Manchu hairstyle was forcefully introduced to Han Chinese and other ethnicities like the Nanai in the early 17th century during the transition from Ming to Qing.
 Nurhaci of the Aisin Gioro clan declared the establishment of the Later Jin dynasty, later becoming the Qing dynasty of China, after Ming dynasty forces in Liaodong defected to his side.
 The Ming general of Fushun, Li Yongfang, defected to Nurhaci after Nurhaci promised him rewards, titles, and Nurhaci's own granddaughter in marriage.
 Other Han Chinese generals in Liaodong proceeded to defect with their armies to Nurhaci and were given women from the Aisin Gioro family in marriage.
 Once firmly in power, Nurhaci commanded all men in the areas he conquered to adopt the Manchu hairstyle.

 The Manchu hairstyle signified all ethnic groups submission to Qing rule, and also aided the Manchu identification of those Han who refused to accept Qing dynasty domination.

 The hairstyle was compulsory for all males and the penalty for non-compliance was execution for treason.
-In the early 1910s, after the fall of the Qing dynasty, the Chinese no longer had to wear the Manchu queue.
+After the fall of the Qing dynasty in 1912, the Chinese no longer had to wear the Manchu queue.
 While some, such as Zhang Xun, still did so as a tradition, most of them abandoned it after the last Emperor of China, Puyi, cut his queue in 1922.

 The Nanais at first fought against the Nurhaci and the Manchus, led by their own Nanai Hurka chief Sosoku before surrendering to Hongtaiji in 1631.
 Mandatory shaving of the front of all male heads was imposed on Amur peoples like the Nanai people who were conquered by the Qing.
 The Amur peoples already wore the queue on the back of their heads but did not shave the front until the Qing subjected them and ordered them to shave.

 The term "shaved-head people" was used to describe the Nanai people by Ulch people.